12 to the Moon: Plot

 Erich has a heart attack during Lunar Eagle 1's blastoff.
 As he babbles on half-conscious, David learns that Erich's father was the Nazi who killed David's family.
 However, when David learns that Erich has disowned his family and devoted his life to trying to make amends for his father's crimes, they become friends.

 Near Earth, the crew witnesses "the big freeze," a gigantic freezing cloud controlled from the Moon, which encases all of Canada, the U.S. and Mexico in thick ice.

-John drops "atomic bomblets" into the volcano Popocatepetl to trigger a huge eruption to thaw out North America.
+Erich produces a plan to drop "atomic bomblets" into the volcano Popocatepetl to trigger a huge eruption to thaw out North America.
 Etienne Martel sabotages the bomblets, revealing himself to be a French communist.
 He incorrectly assumes that Feodor would also want to keep America frozen in order to advance international communism's quest for world domination.
 He and Etienne fight, Feodor calls to John for help and when Etienne unfairly pulls out a knife, John knocks the weapon out of his hand while knocking him down.
 Feodor repairs the bomblets.

 Erich and David fly a suicide mission to drop the bomblets from their spaceship's smaller space taxi.
 Popocatepetl erupts and North America begins to thaw.
 Another message from the Moon says that the Moon-beings now realize that Earthlings are honorable and peaceful, and that the North Americans were put into suspended animation before the big freeze, so no one has been harmed.
 Moreover, Earthlings will be welcomed to the Moon whenever they return.

 Following the great thaw, Lunar Eagle 1's triumphant crew prepare to land.